-"The combination of techniques we use dramatically reduces the amount of normal, healthy tissue that receives radiation, lessening the potential for side effects," said Michael Ebright, MD, Co-Director, Lung Cancer CyberKnife Program at BMC, and assistant professor of cardiothoracic surgery at Boston University School of Medicine.
+"The combination of techniques we use dramatically reduces the amount of normal, healthy tissue that receives radiation, lessening the potential for side effects," said Michael Ebright, MD, Former Co-Director, Lung Cancer CyberKnife Program at BMC, and assistant professor of cardiothoracic surgery at Boston University School of Medicine.

 Advantages of CyberKnife technology

 Surgeons have used similar radiosurgery techniques that use multiple convergent beams to treat patients with brain tumors.
 Unlike those techniques, which require rigid mental frames that are bolted to the patient's skull, the CyberKnife can be used treat tumors nearly anywhere in the body.
 Image-guided feedback to the robotic arm makes rigid frames, respiratory gating and breath-holding unnecessary.

 Lung cancer patients undergoing treatment with the CyberKnife may require fiducial placement in the vicinity of the tumor using CT-guided percutaneous or bronchoscopic techniques.
 Others may not require this procedure, and instead may benefit from CyberKnife's fiducial-free X-sight Lung Tracking System, which makes the entire procedure completely non-invasive.